 ECSA Rules of Engagement for Coaches, Players, and Families

 ECSA was founded on AYSO philosophies and believes that all coaches, players, and families should be accountable for following our guidelines and rules.
-Below are sections that lay out the rules and answer some common questions for each group.

 As a club soccer arm of AYSO, we follow four of the six AYSO Philosophies.